 Member of the Regroupement des Auberges du Cœur du Québec

-Located in Montreal neighborhood, Hochelaga-Maisonneuve for more than 35 years, it offers 15 accommodation spaces to young adults mixed aged from 18 to 25.
+Located in Montreal neighborhood, Hochelaga-Maisonneuve for almost 40 years, it offers 15 accommodation spaces to young adults mixed aged from 18 to 25.

 Much more than a room and board, young people who stay there find welcome, support and accompaniment.
 The stay, which lasts a maximum of one year, allows them to regain power over their lives: rebuilding their health, starting a project (school, training, work), learning, with respect and dignity.

 We are not an end in themselves, but a link in the chain of life of these young adults.
 A link that will allow them, we hope, to continue their journey towards achieving their goals.